Please don't think you need the thickest mat if you are beginner. It is not so.

 Yes ... if you are in Edinburgh - living, practicing or just passing through - you are welcome to drop by and pick up an ecoYoga mat.
 Please call or email in advance if possible.
 Whilst most sales occur through stockists i sometimes hold a small batch of mats in-house.
 These are usually the lighterweight (my preference:) and the wabi-sabi factory seconds, though sometimes the regular 4mm and 6mm Phoenix mats.

-This is my most frequently asked question .. .. .. and a tricky one for me as i did not create the mats to a "white label" product.
-Much time and effort has gone into maintaining my production.
-Integrity and information, rather than trend and business opportunity, are important to me and the tension between these two ways is forefront right now.
+a much asked question .. .. .. and an awkward one for me as i did not create the mats to a "white label" product.
+Much time and effort has gone into maintaining continuity and production of the mats.
+Integrity and information, rather than trend and business opportunity, are important to me.
+The tension between these two ways is forefront right now.

 .. and so a long-ish answer:

-The ecoYoga mats come with an ecoYoga information leaflet and subtle branding in the form of a small paper sticker that beholds the ecoYoga logo.
+The ecoYoga mats come with an ecoYoga information leaflet and subtle branding in the form of a small ecoYoga paper sticker.

-When i first created the ecoYoga mats there was intentionally no branding.
-This was not so someone else could put their brand on them: it was because yoga was, to me, free from fashion, trends and branding.
-I was thinking about a yoga practice rather than business.
+When i first created the ecoYoga mats i intentionally had no branding.
+Yoga was, to me, free from fashion, trends and branding.
+I was thinking yoga practice rather than yoga business.
 My thinking has not changed.

-The past 20+ years of course has seen the morphing of a commercial yoga industry that has no boundaries and branding has become a huge part of that.
+The past 20+ years of course has seen the morphing of a commercial yoga industry that has no boundaries.
+Branding is a big part of that.

-The yoga mat market is as superficial as any other and companies seem to do whatever they can to get ahead.
+The yoga mat market is as superficial as any other.
+Companies seem to do whatever they can to get ahead.

-The ecoYoga mats are not like other mats and to be considered as such denies information to the user.
+The ecoYoga mats are not like other mats.
+To be considered as such denies necessary information for the user.

 Re-branding (where there is no acknowledgement of the mat being an ecoYoga mat) is at the discretion of ecoYoga Ltd. There will be a premium charge.